astronomer/docs/astro/runtime-image-architecture.md

 | 6             | 2.4                    |
 | 7             | 2.5                    |

-For specific version compatibility information, see [Runtime release notes](runtime-release-notes.md).
+For version compatibility information, see the [Runtime release notes](runtime-release-notes.md).

 ## Default environment variables